wandering-isle/hci-website/README.md

 To install necessary software go the project root folders for both the frontend and server folders, and enter: `npm i`

-Enter the server folder, and run `npm install -g nodemon`
+Enter the server folder, and run `npm install -g nodemon` and `npm install -D tailwindcss postcss autoprefixer vite`

 Enter your OPENAI api key in the corresponding server file.